-She or he is responsible for implementing the delivery program and will report regularly (at least six-monthly) on progress and ensure that it becomes a living document with regular updates and reviews, as required.
+They are responsible for implementing the delivery program and will report regularly (at least six-monthly) on progress and ensure that it becomes a living document with regular updates and reviews, as required.

 The general manager's clear understanding of the planning process and the way the various components are integrated will be fundamental to its success.